Where does the interaction data available for search and download on this web portal come from?

 To upload the search results into Cytoscape, export them as a .csv file.

-How should I cite the web portal?
+How should I cite the interaction data and web portal?

 How can I get information on the clone used to identify an interaction returned from my search?

 The clones used in our screens come from the Human ORFeome clone collection assembled at CCSB and via the ORFeome Collaboration.
 Clicking the ORF identifiers will redirect the user to our ORFeome web portal where details on the cloning strategy, source material and nucleotide sequence are provided.